devries/bottle-session/README.md

     app.install(plugin)

-The `cookie_lifetime` parameter is the lifetime of the cookie in seconds, if the lifetime is set to **None** it will last 1 week.
+The `cookie_lifetime` parameter is the lifetime of the cookie in seconds, if the lifetime is explicitly set to **None** it will last 1 week.
 The `SessionPlugin` class initializer takes several optional parameters:

 - `host` is the host for the redis instance.
 It defaults to `localhost`.
 - `port` is the port for the redis instance.
 It defaults to `6379`.